 However, other static control procedures and devices will provide protection beyond a single employee’s hands.
 To minimize static electricity and damaging particulates, there are static control products to fully ground employees entering sensitive environments.

 When working with sensitive equipment, ESD swabs protect from static damage.
-No matter your environment, ESD is controllable and damage is easy to minimize with the proper products.
+No matter your environment, ESD is controllable, and wear is easy to minimize with the proper products.

 HarmonyCR.com - Blog